Code-Institute-Submissions/paulday966-milestone1/README.md

 ##### Surrey Cafes

-I copied the address, phone number and email address for The Dabbling Duck from [The Daddling Duck](https://www.thedabblingduck.uk.com/).
+I copied the address, phone number and email address for The Dabbling Duck from [The Dabbling Duck](https://www.thedabblingduck.uk.com/).
 I copied the description from [The Dabbling Duck about us](https://www.thedabblingduck.uk.com/pages/about-us).
 I added these details to The Dabbling Duck cafe on the Surrey cafe page.

 I copied the address and phone number for the cafe for The Headley Village Store and Tea room from [Headley tearoom contact](https://www.headleytearoom.co.uk/contact).
 The email address came from [Headley tearoom about](https://www.facebook.com/pg/headleyvillagestores/about/?ref=page_internal).
 I copied the cafe description from [Headley tearoom about](https://www.headleytearoom.co.uk/).
 I added these details to The Headley Village Store and Tea room on the Surrey cafe page.